TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-06-28-how-to-replace-single-node-with-two-nodes-in-abstract-syntax-tree.md

     <br><br>
     It leads to more developers **who can write their own custom Rector rules to improve their specific projects**.
 That leads to more "how-to" questions in the Rector repository.
 I've decided to answer one of the frequent ones today.

-tweet: "New Post on the 🐘 blog: How to Replace Single Node with Two Nodes in Abstract Syntax Tree      @rectorphp"
+tweet: "New Post on the 🐘 blog: How to Replace Single Node with Two Nodes in Abstract Syntax Tree"
 tweet_image: "/assets/images/posts/2021/replace_two_nodes_stmt.png"
 ---